jonaskay/flashover-middleman/source/content/weekly/2019-04-21-post-mortem-for-2018.html.markdown

 The scoreboard did its job.
 During the first weeks, my deep work hours were very low.
 In the weekly review, I had to face my mediocrity.
 It wasn't fun.
 So I promised myself to commit to more deep work hours.
 Because of that, I actually saw the hours going up during the next weeks.
 This was great.

 However, at some point, the weekly hours started dipping.
 I also stopped doing the weekly review altogether.
-First, I could see my results dropping–after that, my overall motivation.
+First, I could see my results dropping—after that, my overall motivation.
 Eventually the whole scoreboard turned from a tool of self-management into a visual reminder of my shortcomings.

 What happened?
 Why did those weekly hours start to dip?